-Silicone, wood, metal, plastic, heck, even kitchenware can be used as a soap mold.
-But, choosing the right soap mold can ensure your success, save money, and make the process so much easier!
+Silicone, wood, metal, plastic, and kitchenware can be used as a soap mold.
+But choosing the right soap mold can ensure your success, save money, and make the process much easier!

 Are you ready?
 Let’s dive into each type of soap mold and which ones made it into my recommended soap making supplies!

 Plastic Soap Molds

 Plastic soap molds are the most inexpensive of all to make soap.
 They come in intricate designs and are sold in packs of single molds as well as trays.
 You’ve probably come across these at your local craft store, as did I.